Appointments & Inspections

 Request an NTF/MBF Pre-development Meeting to determine applicable fire codes, processes, fees, and the need for alternative materials and methods to meet the same practical effect of fire codes.

-Curbside Chipping for the 2023 Season
+Curbside Chipping is Closed for the Season

 The Chipping program runs from June to October annually.
 Residents must submit a request in order to schedule the grant-funded residential curbside chipping service for a residential property.
 Once the request is received, the address will be added to the scheduled route to provide the chipping service in accordance with the chipping schedule in area-specific zones.
 Demand for this program has increased substantially, and the schedule is set by zone to provide the most efficient service possible.